nextcloud/spreed/docs/chat.md

     `actorDisplayName` | string | Guest display name (ignored for logged in users) `replyTo` | int | The message ID this message is a reply to (only allowed for messages from the same conversation and when the message type is not `system` or `command`)
     `referenceId` | string | A reference string to be able to identify the message again in a "get messages" request, should be a random sha256 (only available with `chat-reference-id` capability)
+    `slient` | bool | If sent silent the message will not create chat notifications even for mentions (only available with `silent-send` capability)

 * Response:
     - Status code: